The Operations Runtime for IT systems.

 Watch every system in real time

-Systems Sensor tracks every resource an initiative depends on.
+System Sensor tracks every resource an operation depends on.
 Current state vs. target state, drift, alerts, and last reconciliation — for every record, every minute.

 Predicted future-state twinPre-flight